martasumyk/autocomplete_trees/README.md

 # Autocomplete service and  Full text search engine

 In this project we have implemented suffix and preffix trees and based on them aucomplete servise and full text search engine.
-Try it on our webdite - https://rabbits.pythonanywhere.com/
+Try it on our website - https://rabbits.pythonanywhere.com/

 `Prefix tree:`